 This species is the result of the cross pollination of water mint and spearmint.
 Peppermint plant, offers you with fresh taste followed by a cool sensation.
 It is great for tea, potpourris, and ice cream.
 This herb has been used as herbal medicine for ages.
 Therefore, you will get some medical benefits from growing and harvesting it.

 This type of mint is also known as citrus mint.
 The flavor of the leaves is a bit citrusy.
 Orange mint is perfect for sauces, salads, and tea.

 When people are talking about ‘mint,’ they usually refer to spearmint.
-Farmers and gardeners commonly plant it.
+Farmers and gardeners commonly growing spearmint.
 Spearmint has less menthol compared to peppermint.
 Therefore, it doesn’t leave strong icy cool sensation when you it the leaves.
 This mint species is best for cocktails, sauces, and teas.

 5. Apple mint

 This species produces hairy mint leaves.
 These leaves offer you with minty and fruity flavor.
 Apple mint is good for salads, jelly, and teas.